Ukraine official says Russia strikes 'absolute terrorism' – KION546

 Associated Press

-KHARKIV, Ukraine (AP) — Russian missiles pounded Ukraine’s second-largest city early on Monday, local administrator said, describing the attacks as “absolute terrorism.”
+KHARKIV, Ukraine (AP) — Russian missile strikes early Monday on Ukraine’s second-largest city killed at least three people and injured scores, including children, the local administrator said, describing the attacks in Kharkiv as “absolute terrorism.”

-Governor of the Kharkiv region Oleh Syneihubov said on Telegram that the Russian forces only hit civilian targets in three missile strikes on the northeastern city.
+Kharkiv regional Gov. Oleh Syneihubov said on Telegram that the Russian forces only hit civilian targets in three missile strikes on the northeastern city — one missile destroyed a school, another hit a residential building while the third landed near warehouse facilities.

 “All (three were launched) exclusively on civilian objects, this is absolute terrorism!”
 Syneihubov said.

-One of the missiles destroyed a school, another a residential building while the third landed near warehouse facilities, said Syneihubov.

-He said latest reports were that three people died and 28 were wounded in the attacks.
+He said those hospitalized for injuries suffered in the attacks included children ages 4 and 16.

-The strikes came just two days after a Russian rocket attack smashed into apartment buildings in eastern Ukraine, killing at least 19 people.
+The strikes came just two days after a Russian rocket attack struck apartment buildings in eastern Ukraine, killing at least 19 people.
 A total of eight people have been rescued, emergency officials said.

 The strike late Saturday destroyed three buildings in a residential quarter of the town of Chasiv Yar, inhabited mostly by people who work in nearby factories.

-Russian attacks in the east also have continued, with the governor of the Luhansk region saying on Monday that the shelling hit settlements on the administrative border with the Donetsk region.
+Russian attacks in the east also have continued, with Luhansk regional Gov. Serhiy Haidai saying on Monday that the shelling hit settlements on the administrative border with the Donetsk region.

-Russian forces carried out five missile strikes and four massive rounds of shelling in the are, Serhiy Haidai said.
+Russian forces carried out five missile strikes and four rounds of shelling in the area, Haidai said.

 The Luhansk and Donetsk regions together make up Ukraine’s eastern industrial heartland known as Donbas, where separatist rebels have fought Ukrainian forces since 2014.